mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 ##### 1:54

-In [Buddha](glossary#Buddha)'s time, Buddha always analyzed the human world and human beings as five [skandhas](glossary#skandha): form, feeling, perceptions, impulses and consciousness; those are the five skandhas.
+In [Buddha](glossary#Buddha)'s time, Buddha always analyzed the human world and human beings as five [skandhas](glossary#skandha): form, feeling, perceptions, impulses and consciousness.
 And also, sometimes, when the five skandhas are described in a little more detail, at that time the world is analyzed by six [sense] organs, six [sense] objects and six consciousnesses.

 Six sense organs, six objects, and six consciousness are the world we are involved [in].
 So from this point, the five skandhas are exactly the implication of the term ‘all’, or ‘all sentient beings’, or ‘all dharmas’.